skellis46/finger-pointing-moon/case-for-support.md

 ## edit bin

+- make the language of these match with end of previous paragraph

+1. To explore the limits of embodied practice-research, situated within the broad contemporary context of the datafication of human experience.

+- to develop an original and comprehensive set of practice-research epistemic principles
+- to generate and critically examine three research practices for which their epistemic possibilities are radically different.
+- research and produce annotated bibliography of PaR literature that refers to its history and its epistemic possibilities and limits
+- epistemic principles in practice-research
+- epistemic values in practice-research

 - Primarily a first person investigation:[^1st] to grapple with first person experiences in, through and around the body (my body) – to fully wrestle with the uncertainty and unsayable experiences that carve into our flesh